matthewnads/scalegrid/README.md

 #### app/Bootstrap.java

-Contains initial scripts that run to initialize database with dummy data for testing (from conf/initial-data.yml), and (a buggy) email reminder function
+Contains initial scripts that run to initialize database with dummy data for testing (from conf/initial-data.yml)

+#### app/EmailJob.java

+This class runs a scheduled job using the @Every annotation to periodically check the contact lists for upcoming birthdays, and sends reminder emails if the birthday is within the reminder window.
+This job is scheduled to run each hour, but can be changed to a shorter time interval for testing purposes (eg. change to @Every("1mn") for every minute).

 #### controllers Package